 “Who even coins these relationship terminologies?
-When did it all get so confusing!”
-Don’t fret, you don’t need to worry anymore about the dating game sprinting ahead and leaving you behind.
-Catch up on the terms that define modern dating with our list below
+When did it all get so confusing!
+What even are these different terms for relationships?”
+We know these concerns are weighing on you, especially if you’re in your mid-20s.
+But don’t fret at all.
+You don’t need to worry anymore about the dating game sprinting ahead and leaving you far behind.
+Catch up on the terms that define modern dating with our list below.

 Relationship Terms That Sum Up Modern Relationships

 Breadcrumbing means what it sounds like.
 Offering a few crumbs while promising more, but never actually delivering.
 This is a tactic people use to keep someone on the hook, so they stay interested.
-A few days may pass by without a text and suddenly one day they’re all flirty.
+A few days may pass by without a text and suddenly one day they’re all flirty and interested in you again.
 As any rapper would say, don’t take the crumbs, go get that bread.
 Unless the bread is toxic, in which case you need to discard it.

 Imagine someone approaching you at a club, and you act like your friend is calling you and smoothly slide right out of the situation.
-You didn’t outright reject the person, you curved them.
-It’s along the lines of completely ignoring a flirty text someone sends you but keeping the conversation going nonetheless.
+You didn’t outright reject the person but you curved them.
+Curving in relationships works along the same lines, where you completely ignore a flirty text someone sends you but keep the conversation going nonetheless.
 So it’s not as cruel as a flat-out “no, just stop.
-Ew.” but it still involves rejection.
+Ew” but it still involves rejection.

 6. Cuffing season

 “You’ve been benched for this game, better luck next time” – both athletes and hopeful lovers can now relate to this sentence.
+Out of the relationship terms and meanings, this is the one that will also sting a little.
 Benching means putting someone on the bench (figuratively) so you can save them for later.
 “I wish we were together, but I’m with someone right now.
 Maybe if we were both single, right?”
 No, just no. You’re being benched, find another team to play for.

 9. Slow fade